questionlp/stats.wwdt.me/README.md

 ## Installation

-Refer to [INSTALLING.md](INSTALLING.md) for information on how to set up an instance of this web application that can be served through NGINX and uWSGI.
+Refer to [INSTALLING.md](INSTALLING.md) for information on how to set up an instance of this web application that can be served through NGINX and Gunicorn.

 ## Contributing